MosesSupposes/RFI-Contracting-Business-Assets/drafts/pages/03__Core_Competencies.md

 - Honeycomb: An observability platform that helps to understand, debug, and improve cloud applications.
 - Confluence: A collaboration tool used to help teams collaborate and share knowledge efficiently.
 - Bitbucket: A Git repository management solution designed for professional teams.
+- GitHub Copilot: An AI-powered code completion tool that assists developers in writing code by providing intelligent suggestions and auto-completion based on context and patterns from a vast codebase.
+It helps streamline the coding process and enhances productivity by reducing the time spent on repetitive tasks and offering accurate code suggestions.